Written byKeith Cooper

 Around 4 billion years ago there lived a microbe called LUCA — the Last Universal Common Ancestor.
 There is evidence that it could have lived a somewhat ‘alien’ lifestyle, hidden away deep underground in iron-sulfur rich hydrothermal vents.
 Anaerobic and autotrophic, it didn’t breath air and made its own food from the dark, metal-rich environment around it.
-Its metabolism depended upon hydrogen, carbon dioxide and nitrogen, turning them into organic compounds such as ammonia.
+Its metabolism depended upon hydrogen, carbon dioxide and nitrogen, turning them into compounds such as ammonia.
 Most remarkable of all, this little microbe was the beginning of a long lineage that encapsulates all life on Earth.

 If we trace the tree of life far enough back in time, we come to find that we’re all related to LUCA.
 If the war cry for our exploration of Mars is ‘follow the water’, then in the search for LUCA it’s ‘follow the genes’.
 The study of the genetic tree of life, which reveals the genetic relationships and evolutionary history of organisms, is called phylogenetics.
 Over the last 20 years our technological ability to fully sequence genomes and build up vast genetic libraries has enabled phylogenetics to truly come of age and has taught us some profound lessons about life’s early history.